sujee/ai-powered-engineer/README.md

 # aiPowered.engineer

-How to use AI to boost your productivity, work smarter and enhance your career.
+Use AI to boost your productivity and quality,  work smarter and enhance your career.

 ## Getting started